geosolutions-it/mapstore-playground/README.md

 The application runs at `http://localhost:8081` afterwards.

 *notes*:
-This application is running connected the back-end services in https://dev.geo-solutions.it/mapstore/.
+To simplify as much as possible the first running set-up the application is connected the back-end service available at https://dev.geo-solutions.it/mapstore/.

 If you are experiencing some problems running the application check if the default back-end services are running.

 If you have more problems, you can [open an issue](https://github.com/geosolutions-it/mapstore-playground/issues/new)

 Instructions about setting up locally the back-end services are coming soon...